theUpsider/tournament-bot/README.md

 # League of Legends Tournament bot (Discord)
 ## Introduction
-this project features a Discord bot, with the intend to reduce the administration overhead for tournament hosts.
+This project features a Discord bot, with the intend to reduce the administration overhead for tournament hosts.
 The bot takes care of verifying new server members and grouping players into teams.
 In the future it will take care of match results and matchmaking.

 ## Setting up the bot
 - To run the code itself, first you need [Node.js](https://nodejs.org/en/).
 Install this JavaScript runtime.